hkjels/ntask/docs/find.md

 ### @Assignee

 The "@"-symbol is for assignee.
-Prefix your name with "@" and you'll get a list of tasks sorted by date-added that you are suppose to do.
+Prefix your name with "@" and you'll get a list of tasks sorted by date-added, that you are suppose to do.

     t find "@$(whoami)"